Do you have 72 Hour Kits? Follow the simple checklist and menu plan to put together everything you need for your Adult 72 Hour Kit today!

-72 Hour Kits, do you have yours?
-I have spent the last two weeks reading everything I can get my hands on to try to make the best 72 hour kits for our family.
+Are your 72 hour kits ready?
+I have spent weeks reading everything I can get my hands on to try to make the best Adult 72 hour kits for our family.
 Hopefully we never have to use these, but I’m glad we have them all done now.
-I was joking with my husband the other night that if there is ever an emergency, we better grab those first since I spent so stinking much time on them!
-Now that I have done all the grunt work for you, this should be a super easy project where you simply print the list and put together your supplies!
+I was joking with my husband the other night that if there is ever an emergency, we better grab those first since I spent so stinking much time researching them!

 (This post contains affiliate links)

 Adult 72 Hour Kit